rll307/JusticaParaMoise/README.md

 ## Disclaimer

 Tweeter has recently closed its API for academic research.
-This study is, therefore, cannot be replicated.
+This study, therefore, cannot be replicated.
 We hope it changes in the future.

 ## Methodological notes